The WTA Zhengzhou Open is a women’s tennis tournament that is played on outdoor hard courts in Zhengzhou, China.

 Prize Money and Ranking Points

-How the prize money and points are to be split by round for the 2023 tennis tournament has yet to be confirmed but below is how it was split in 2019.
+How the prize money and points were split by round for the 2023 tennis tournament is detailed below.

 Women’s Singles